hechoii/ojt/ojt-w1/README.md

 Simple fully-connected network trained on MNIST, built from scratch as part of the ABIM OJT AI Engineer program (Week 1).

+## Project Structure
+ojt-w1/: Contains daily source code and learning materials (Day 1 to Day 5).

+notebooks/: Jupyter notebooks documenting the experimentation and training process.

+tests/: Unit tests to verify the mathematical correctness of the network layers.

+src/train.py: The primary execution script.

 ## Setup
 ```bash
 conda env create -f environment.yml